10 ways to welcome new kids at school

-- Sit with them at lunch or invite them to sit with you and your group of friends.
+Take a seat beside them or invite them to sit with you and your group of friends.

-- Help the new student find things like the gym and the cafeteria.
+Show them the way to places like the gym and the cafeteria.

 Katy M. Clark is a writer who embraces her imperfections as a mom on her blog, ExperiencedBadMom.com.